 So, as game time got closer and closer, my nerves were roaring louder than a lion.
 I knew college scouts would be coming from all over to watch me play.
 I know I am not a senior, but my skills have given me a bit of attention from colleges already.
 I was really looking into Ivy League schools since my primary focus was medicine.
 No, it wasn’t sports medicine, I wanted to be an orthopedic surgeon one day.

 Now, it’s game time and I hope I have prepared my team well enough to compete with one of the best schools in the state.
-We entered the court and the first string players were introduced.
+We entered the court and the first string players were getting ready to be introduced.

 “Aria Bradley, power forward!”